9 Best Places To Stay In Lofoten Islands From A Native (2026)

 You can get here in a variety of ways.

-Fly to Bodø and take the speed boat across, or fly directly to Svolvær or Leknes Airport.
+Fly to Bodø and take the speedboat across, or fly directly to Svolvær or Leknes Airport.
 You can also take a road trip to Lofoten.
 Drive to the Ofotfjorden Fjord, turn towards the west, and follow the peninsula down south.

 You can get here by sea with the Hurtigruten Coastal Line or Havila Voyages, which travels from Bergen in the southwest of Norway and all the way up to the North Cape and Lakselv, on the top of Norway.